List of Bluey characters

 Bluey is an Australian animated preschool television series which premiered on ABC Kids on 1 October 2018.
 The program was created by Joe Brumm and is produced by Queensland-based company Ludo Studio.
-The show follows Bluey, an anthropomorphic six-year-old (later seven-year-old) Blue Heeler puppy who is characterised by her abundance of energy, imagination and curiosity about the world.
+The show follows a young girl named Bluey, an anthropomorphic six-year-old (later seven-year-old) Blue Heeler puppy characterised by her abundance of energy, imagination and curiosity about the world.
 The young dog lives with her father, Bandit; mother, Chilli; and younger sister, Bingo, who regularly joins Bluey on adventures as the pair embark on imaginative play together.
 Other characters featured each represent a different dog breed.

 The child characters of Bluey are voiced by children of the program's production crew and, for privacy reasons, are not credited in the show as voice actors.